 Bring to a boil

-Add the tomato purée and cook for 10/15 minutes
+Add the tomato purée and cook for 10–15 minutes

 Add the water and vinegar and bring to a boil

-Remove immediately from heat and salt
+Remove immediately from the heat and season with salt

-Spoon over the onions and sauce
+Spoon the onions and sauce over the layers

-Pan
+Frying Pan

 Pot